 Is a Twist Mattress lumpy?

-You can feel the separate compartments when you first lie down but they do not feel lumpy.
+You can feel the separate compartments when you first lie down on your newly made mattress, but once the fabric loosens (with use) they do not feel lumpy.
 Every sight movement you make shifts the hulls and they slowly mold to your body.
 I like to wiggle my hips and shoulders slightly when I get into bed to help the shifting to get started.
 The hulls do not fight with your body, they conform to your every curve making a slight impression of you!
 This is what makes sleeping on hulls so nice, as every part of you is supported.